 The liquid base is usually milk and eggs, but I saw recipes that use sour cream and eggs instead.
 I personally like the strata with sour cream instead of milk.

-However, if you make it with sour cream, the texture is going to be a little bit different, just more "egg-ish" than the one made with milk.
+However, if you make it with sour cream, the texture will be a little bit different, just more "egg-ish" than the one made with milk.

-Baking dish– for 4-6 people, you might need an 8x8x2 inches baking dish.
-For more than 6-8 people, you might need a 13×9 inches dish.
+- Baking dish: for 4-6 people, you might need an 8x8x2 inches baking dish.
+For more than 6-8 people, you might need a 13x9 inches dish.

-Bread- Any kind of bread will do.
-I like French baguette, sourdough, French loaf, artisan bread, but even gluten free would work.
+Bread- Any bread will do.
+I like a French baguette, sourdough, French loaf, and artisan bread, but even gluten-free would work.

-If you don't have stale bread, then use fresh one, but cut the bread in chunks, place it on a baking pan, then in the oven at 350F for 5-7 minutes until the chunks are crisp on the outside but not completely dry.
+If you don't have stale bread, then use a fresh one, but cut the bread into chunks, or just break it into pieces, place it on a baking pan, then in the oven at 350F for 5-7 minutes until the chunks are crisp on the outside but not completely dry.

 When cool, measure the bread and make sure it fits in the baking dish you want to use.
 To serve 4-6 people, you will need about 4-5 cups of cubed bread.

 Liquid base: As I said before, the traditional strata is made with milk and eggs, but the sour cream and eggs combination is perfectly acceptable.
 I like the sour cream.
 I also use it when I make quiche.